kundan-ps09/spark-interview-guide/spark.md

 **Q9.
 What is RDD?**

-RDDs (Resilient Distributed Datasets) are basic abstraction in Apache Spark that represent the data coming into the system in object format.
+**Ans.** RDDs (Resilient Distributed Datasets) are basic abstraction in Apache Spark that represent the data coming into the system in object format.
 RDDs are used for in-memory computations on large clusters, in a fault tolerant manner.
 RDDs are read-only portioned, collection of records, that are:

 	-Resilient because RDDs are immutable(can’t bemodified once created) and fault tolerant